-Need to watch 'Where Is The Friend's House?' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the Abbas Kiarostami-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Craving a viewing of 'Where Is The Friend's House?' on your favorite screen?
+Discovering a streaming service to buy, rent, download, or view the Abbas Kiarostami-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Where Is The Friend's House?' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Where Is The Friend's House?' right now, here are some details about the Kanoon, Farabi Cinema drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Where Is The Friend's House?' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Where Is The Friend's House?' right now, here are some details about the Kanoon, Farabi Cinema adventure flick.

-Interested in knowing what the movie's about?
-Here's the plot: "An 8 year old boy must return his friend's notebook he took by mistake, lest his friend be punished by expulsion from school."
+Thinking about what happens in this film?
+Here's the plot: "An 8-year-old boy must return his friend's notebook he took by mistake, lest his friend be punished by expulsion from school."

-'Where Is The Friend's House?' is currently available to rent, purchase, or stream via subscription on Criterion Channel .
+'Where Is The Friend's House?' is currently available to rent, purchase, or stream via subscription on Google Play Movies, YouTube, Apple TV, Fandango At Home, Prime Video, and Criterion Channel .

 The Koker Trilogy